Sincllaire/Ninja-Frogs-Adventure/README.md

 # Ninja-Frogs-Adventure
-This is my first 2D platform game in Unity
+This is my first 2D platform game made in Unity

 Here is the link to play the game, hope you enjoy!